 The breeders need to take care of a pregnant French bulldog mummy because she needs special nutrition, a diet high in protein to stimulate lactation.

 - Regular vet checks of pregnant Frenchie mummies during pregnancy:

 Routine ultrasound is a significant health check for Frenchie bulldog mummies, critically important for their wellbeing as these ultrasounds can help check the expected growth of the babies.
 It will also help them identify the number of babies in the mother’s womb.

 As discussed earlier, they can’t mate traditionally as having small hips and tiny legs, making it challenging to give birth naturally.
 Therefore, a C-section is preferred to deliver the puppies safely.
 French puppies usually have bigger heads, which makes birth even more complicated and complex; hence, C-section is opted to make sure that little puppies are safely delivered.

 - Post-pregnancy care:

 These French bulldog mummies need proper post-pregnancy care, which is not an easy job for a breeder.
 The breeder has to take care of little mum even more as Frenchie’s mom will bleed for approximately 3-7 days, which is painful, especially for healing wounds.

-I hope you get an idea why are French bulldogs so expensive?
+I hope you get an idea of why are French bulldogs so expensive.
 If you are looking for a French bulldog, it is better to research before buying one.